 Sure there are plenty of other options, but WordPress is the gold standard in the web world meaning there are plenty of resources out there should you need help troubleshooting or coding.
 Most plug-ins are also developed for WordPress, so you might be SOL if you want to install that great social sharing tool everyone’s raving about but you’re on a different platform.

 WordPress.com is free, but they severely limit the types of configurations you can make to your site and will also run ads you can’t control (or profit from).
 There’s a 100 per cent chance you’ll eventually want to switch to WordPress.org, so save yourself the hassle and set it up properly from the beginning.

 There are a crazy amount of web hosting companies out there, all with varying price ranges and offerings.
 Siteground comes highly recommended, thanks to their fab customer service and price points.
-I personally use Performance Foundry, which I switched to after a nightmarish experience with GoDaddy that culminated with approximately 20 hours on the phone over four days (plus an all-nighter) when my site crashed and they couldn’t fix it.
-Performance Foundry doesn’t come cheap at $120 USD per month, but the peace of mind is well worth it.
-The plan includes things like a SSL certificate, website security and a couple hours per month of developer’s time for site tweaks and fixes.
+I personally use Agathon, and their plans start around $80 USD per month which includes things like a SSL certificate, tech assistance and website security.
 The best part is the full-time monitoring, which usually means they’ll flag if your site has crashed, fix the error, and send you an e-mail letting you know what happened—before you even notice it was down in the first place!

 Since the last thing you’ll want to do while trekking through the Amazon Rainforest is track down a 1-800 number, having a solid tech team in your corner is worth every penny.